How cold weather affects your health

 Cold weather alerts for healthcare professionals

 The Met Office issues Cold Weather Alerts on our website and these are sent directly to social and healthcare services in England, and to Age UK.
-These alerts ensure that staff are fully prepared for any cold weather periods, and those who are more vulnerable to cold weather conditions are aware and prepared.
+These alerts ensure that staff are fully prepared for any cold weather periods.

 Public Health England produces a Cold Weather Plan for England which helps to raise awareness of the harm to health from cold, and provides guidance on how to prepare for and respond to cold weather.